An image of a cute white, green, and yellow caravan parked in a field.

 Chlorine and Chloramines

 Virtually all towns and cities in Australia will add chlorine to their water supplies to kill protozoa, bacteria, and other pathogens.
+However, the amounts will vary from town to town.

 Monochloramine (usually called chloramine), is a chemical compound created when chlorine combines with ammonia.